AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/metadata-assets-view.md

 * Contactez l’[assistance clientèle](https://experienceleague.adobe.com/?support-solution=General&amp;lang=fr#support).

 <!-- TBD: Cannot create a form using the second option.
 Documenting only the first option for now.
-To reuse an existing form to create a new form, do one of these:
+To reuse an existing form to create a form, do one of these:

 * Select a metadata form and click **[!UICONTROL Copy]** from the toolbar, provide a name, and click **[!UICONTROL Confirm]**.